Voxel-Mesh Hybrid Representation for Real-Time View Synthesis: Introduction

-Methods based on mesh representation have demonstrated significantly accelerated rendering speeds, enabling real-time rendering on common mobile devices.
+The methods based on mesh representation have demonstrated significantly accelerated rendering speeds, enabling real-time rendering on common mobile devices.
 However, the challenge lies in the reconstruction of scene-level mesh structure, particularly in areas with intricate geometry and textures (see Figure~\ref{fig:teaser}), such as thin structures or undetermined regions like backgrounds~\cite{merf}.
 It is observed that meshes can match the rendering quality akin to voxels in regions with simple geometry and textures, as well as offering highly efficient rendering.
 Therefore, a promising solution involves employing hybrid representations for reconstruction towards both high-quality rendering and fast speed.

-Existing works on hybrid representations~\cite{adaptiveshells,vmesh}, focus primarily on object or proximal region reconstruction, thus limiting flexibility to represent complex scenes and control over different parts of the hybrid representation.
-Alternatively, we leverage the strengths of voxels and mesh, to design a hybrid representation towards a better balance between quality and speed, especially enabling high-quality rendering on mobile devices (see Figure~\ref{fig:teaser}).
+Existing works on hybrid representations~\cite{adaptiveshells,vmesh}, focus primarily on object or proximal region reconstruction, thus abandoning the reconstruction ability of volume representation for complex scenes, such as background regions lacking observation in unbounded outdoor environments.
+VMesh~\cite{vmesh} mainly relies on the signed distance function for the scene reconstruction.
+However, it may result in low-quality reconstruction and is space-consuming for complex background areas of unbounded scenes.
+We utilize implicit volumetric density field, which can recover more comprehensive information and be applied in both bounded and unbounded scenes.
+By partially meshing the density field, a more expressive mesh representation can be obtained.
+Then we leverage the strengths of voxels and mesh, to design a hybrid representation towards a better balance between quality and speed, especially enabling high-quality rendering on mobile devices (see Figure~\ref{fig:teaser}).

 In summary, the main contribution of this paper is a new hybrid representation namely \emph{Vosh} (VOxel-meSH), by combing voxels and mesh for NeRF-based real-time view synthesis.
-It also allows for a dynamic control of the balance between voxel and mesh components by voxel adjustment.
+It also allows for a dynamic control of the balance between voxel and mesh components.
 Such flexibility results in a versatile spectrum of NeRF representations, catering to the varied computational capabilities that facilitate real-time view synthesis across different devices.
-Experimental results exhibit the super performance of our method compared to state-of-the-art methods.
+Experimental results exhibit the superior performance of our method compared to state-of-the-art methods.